 We provide information and support to empower parents during pregnancy

-We provide evidence based, expert and user led, accessible pregnancy information to support expectant parents in understanding what they can do to support a healthy pregnancy.
+We provide evidence based, expert and user led, accessible pregnancy information to support expectant parents in understanding what they can do to support a safe and healthy pregnancy.

 Pregnancy is a huge learning curve for women.
 Suddenly, their behaviour, diet and lifestyle will affect the health of another person - their baby.
 And not just as they grow in the womb, but potentially through childhood and beyond.
 Empowering women by giving them the information they need during pregnancy can make pregnancy safer and a whole new generation healthier.